Three students smile while seated in a study lounge.

 The Street Law Project trains and places law students in area high schools and youth programs to teach about legal issues pertinent to their lives.

-The Volunteer Income Tax Assistance Project (“VITA”) partners with the Campaign for Working Families, Inc. to provide e-filing for clients, which results in faster processing and faster refunds.
+The Volunteer Income Tax Assistance Project (“VITA”) partners with the Campaign for Workig Families, Inc. to provide e-filing for clients, which results in faster processing and faster refunds.
 Many clients of the VITA project are eligible for the Earned Income Tax Credit and the Child Care Tax Credit; annually, the Project successfully files for nearly $500,000 in returns for Camden residents.

 The Voters' Rights Project enables law studnets to assist with election protection and voter registration efforts locally and nationally.